bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 .. admonition:: Why the name *variational* calculus?

-    A variation of a functional is the small change in a functional's value due to a small change in the functional argument.
+    A variation of a functional is the small change in a functional's value due to a small change in the functional's input.
 It's the analogous concept to a `differential <https://en.wikipedia.org/wiki/Differential_of_a_function>`_ for
     regular calculus.